 High housing costs make it difficult for many Californians to find housing that is affordable and meets their needs.
 As part of State activities to address this issue, the proposed Regional Housing Needs Assessment (RHNA) mandates that the City plan for 1,064 dwelling units between January 2014 through October 2022 period.
-Staff report that these requirements have provoked concerns from community members about how the City will retain the character of the community and manage the increased infrastructure needs to support these additional units.
-According to the California Department of Housing and Community Development, only 308 out of the required 756 dwelling units have been added to the City's housing stock, the majority of which apply to moderate or abovemoderate income categories.
+Staff report that these requirements have provoked significant concerns from community members about how the City will retain the character of the community and manage the increased infrastructure needs to support these additional units.
+According to the California Department of Housing and Community Development, only 308 out of the required 756 dwelling units have been added to the City's housing stock, the majority of which apply to moderate or above-moderate income categories.
 Only 5% of the City's allocation of the very low-income unit quota was addressed, and no low-income units were added to the City's housing stock.
-As of December 2020, the City entitled 3,190 dwelling units, including 377 very-low income units; however, developers have not yet initiated construction on these units.
-This demonstrates risk of noncompliance with State regulations and the Association of Bay Area Governments agreed-upon housing need allocations.
+This demonstrates high risk of noncompliance with State regulations and the Association of Bay Area Governments agreed-upon housing need allocations.
 As noted in the Affordable Housing section below, the City reports that it has approved developer projects that would add additional affordable housing units, but developers have been slow to break ground.